Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 3  LINESTRING (38.74680 9.022231, 38.74679 9.022...
 4  LINESTRING (38.74679 9.022170, 38.74678 9.022...
 ```
-In geospatial analysis, before any calculation that concerns distances, it is vital to check whether geometry is in degrees or distance friendly unitls (like meter).
+In geospatial analysis, before any calculation that concerns distances, it is vital to check whether geometry is in degrees or distance-friendly units (like meters).
 ``` python
 #checking the crs
 edges.crs